Saturday, October 4, 2025 10am-4pm

 At Fort Freeland/Hower-Slote Farm:

-1:00 PM – Battle of Fort Freeland re-enactment with narrator Roger Swartz and Fort Freeland Co. of Independent Riflemen (Lynn Otto and Fort Augusta Regiment) and Southern Woodland Indian Loyal Confederacy (Turtle Swartz)
+1:00 PM – Battle of Fort Freeland re-enactment with narrator Roger Swartz and Fort Freeland Co. of Independent Riflemen (Lynn Otto and Fort Augusta Regiment) and Southern Woodland Indian Loyal Confederacy (Turtle Swartz).
+Funding provided by Charles B. Degenstein Foundation.

 4:00 PM – Lowering of the Flag by Fort Freeland Co. of Independent Riflemen